 For example, you host your website in the United States.
 A visitor from the United Kingdom visits your website.
 Your CDN provider has a server in Germany.

-It will load your website’s files from the German server for that visitor not from U.S. This will speed up your website and will improve the user experience.
+It will load your website’s files from the German server for that visitor, not from the U.S. This will speed up your website and will improve the user experience.

 Another great benefit of CDN is that it saves your server bandwidth.

-You can use either traditional CDN service provider like MaxCDN or Cloudflare which provide additional protection to your website.
+You can use either traditional CDN service providers like MaxCDN or Cloudflare which provide additional protection to your website.

-Reliable hosting is a must, no compromises here.
+Reliable WordPress hosting is a must, no compromises here.

-For bigger projects like FortuneLords, I use TrafficPlanet.
+For bigger projects like , I use WPX.
 These guys are the best and their customer service is the fastest and friendliest ever.

 Pro Tip – On a tight budget you can get great results with a combination of shared hosting and CDN.